 Believe it or not, there is a time and place for each of the six styles identified by Hay-McBer.
 It’s not a one size fits all approach and what works best depends on the people involved as well as the situations and problems at hand.
 In fact, the best managers are able to navigate through each of the six leadership styles effectively, adapting as their style of leadership to the circumstances at hand.

 Let’s dig a little deeper into each type and when it might be best to utilize.
+(Note that some sources describe additional leadership styles or use different termnology to describe the styles listed here.)

 The Coercive Management Style